mpratap-dev/microfrontend-vue/README.md

 ## Implementation
 ![architecture](https://github.com/mpratap-dev/microfrontend-vue/blob/master/mfe.png?raw=true "In a nutshell: vendor dependencies get loaded from a CDN, app 1 and 2 bundles get loaded from S3/GCS and our main app composes/bundles it all together.")

-In a nutshell: vendor dependencies get loaded from a CDN, app 1 and 2 bundles get loaded from S3/GCS and our orchestrator composes/bundles it all together.
+<p>In a nutshell: vendor dependencies get loaded from a CDN, app 1 and 2 bundles get loaded from S3/GCS and our orchestrator composes/bundles it all together.</p>

 ## Steps to run the project